Henry Bonli: Exhibitions and collections

-Bonli's works in acrylic and watercolor began to be exhibited in galleries across Canada in the early 1950s.
+Bonli's works in acrylic and watercolour began to be exhibited in galleries across Canada in the early 1950s.
 He held a number of solo exhibitions in Regina, Saskatoon, and Toronto.
 Bonli's work is held by the National Gallery of Canada in Ottawa, the Saskatchewan Arts Board, University of Saskatchewan, Mendel Art Gallery in Saskatoon, MacKenzie Art Gallery in Regina and the Montreal Museum of Fine Arts.